Women in a seminar talking

 Market timing

-A (potentially dangerous) strategy of buying or selling investments in anticipation of changes in market or economic conditions.
+A (potentially dangerous) strategy of buying or selling investments in anticipation of changes in market sentiment or economic conditions.

 Member tax credit